 Current measures of intergenerational mobility

 Intergenerational mobility is commonly measured using three approaches (Blanden, 2013): ordinal transition matrices (education), continuous measures (earnings), and categorical measures (occupations).
-Earnings-based measures, such as intergenerational elasticity (IGE), provide numerical precision but are highly volatile due to career shifts and economic fluctuations.
+Earnings-based measures, such as intergenerational elasticity (IGE), provide numerical precision but are highly volatile due to career shifts, economic fluctuations and exogeneous shocks.
 Moreover, tracking income across generations requires reliable longitudinal data, which is often unavailable.
 Occupational measures, while easier to collect, lack strict hierarchical ordering and face classification inconsistencies across countries, making cross-national comparisons challenging.
 Educationbased transition matrices offer a more stable and structured approach.
 Educational attainment is widely available, less susceptible to short-term fluctuations, and provides a clear, ordered ranking that aligns with social stratification.
 This allows for a systematic assessment of mobility patterns across generations.
 Education-based measures are commonly used for global comparisons due to their reliability.
 While education does not fully capture quality differences or nonlinear returns to schooling, it remains one of the most robust indicators of intergenerational mobility, effectively reflecting the persistence of social status across generations.

 Common measures.
 Intergenerational mobility in education can be assessed through two key concepts: absolute mobility and relative mobility.
-This research primarily adopts the World Bank’s approach (Van der Weide et al., 2024; Narayan et al., 2018) to intergenerational mobility (as shown in Table 1).
+This study primarily adopts the World Bank’s approach (Van der Weide et al., 2024; Narayan et al., 2018) to intergenerational mobility (as shown in Table 1).
 Absolute mobility measures the proportion of individuals who achieve a higher education level than their parents.
 Two key indicators for this are CAT, which calculates the probability that a child surpasses their parents’ education level assuming the parents did not complete university, and MIX, which includes both children who exceed their parents’ education and those who reach university if at least one parent did.
 In contrast, relative mobility focuses on how much a child’s education is influenced by their parents’ education.
 The lower the dependency on parents’ education, the higher the mobility.
 This is often measured with statistical indicators such as 1COR, which calculates one minus the correlation between parents’ and children’s education levels, and 1-BETA, which is derived from a regression model predicting a child’s education based on their parents’ education.
 Both of these metrics suggest that higher values indicate greater mobility.
 Additionally, several measures specifically focus on mobility for children from disadvantaged backgrounds.
 MU050 estimates the expected education level of a child whose parents are in the bottom half of the education distribution.
 BHQ4 measures the likelihood that a child from a loweducation family reaches higher education levels, while AHMP tracks the percentage of children who complete primary school when neither parent has done so.

 Table 1: Common measures of intergenerational mobility